Choosing a Breed

 What Are Hypoallergenic Dogs?

-For dogs, the “hypoallergenic” designation is given to breeds that don’t shed as much.
+For dogs, the “hypoallergenic” designation is given to breeds that don’t shed as much, and therefore do not produce as much allergens in their hair.

 Given that dogs shed their top layer roughly every 21 days, and some breeds are double-coated, that’s a lot of potential hair and dander!